zouharvi/SlowAlign/meta/REPORT.md

 This report is split into the following sections:

 - [System Description](#System-Description): introduction to different components of SlowAlign together with the heuristics
-- [Evaluation](#Evaluation): dataset overview and evaluation, esp. in comparison to `fast_align`
+- [Evaluation](#Evaluation): dataset overview and evaluation, especially in comparison to `fast_align`
 - [Summary](#Summary): concludes this report and lists future work
 - [Appendix](#Appendix): technical details, including building this project

 \vspace*{-0.2cm}
 ### Word Alignment

 Traditionally, word alignment consists of two parts: (1) soft alignment, which produces alignment scores and (2) induction of hard alignment, which produces the discrete alignment itself from the scores.
-There are numerous strategies for the second step, _argmax_ and _threshold_ being the most intuitive and common one.
+There are numerous strategies for the second step, _argmax_ and _threshold_ being the most intuitive and common ones.
 These extractors can be parametrized by a single number (e.g. cut-off threshold).
 Usually, it is up to the user to experiment with different values and choose the best one.
-This becomes increasingly difficult as multiple extractors can be combined together (e.g. intersection) to produce a better one.
+This becomes increasingly difficult as multiple extractors can be combined together (e.g. intersection) to produce better performance.
 Then, instead of having just one number to manipulate, it is now a whole vector.

 SlowAlign aims to automate this process by performing gridsearch over a subspace of possible values given a train/dev dataset with gold alignment annotations.
 To that goal, it defines several other extractors and combines them together.